vedph/pythia-doc/analysis/flow.md

 A _source collector_ is a component which, given a global source of documents, scans it to enumerate all the documents it contains, returning a source string (e.g. a file path, a URI, etc.) for each of them.

 For instance, for a file-system based source you would use a `FileSourceCollector`, which enumerates all the file paths matching a specified mask in a specified folder.
-Or you might have your documents in a BLOB storage, and use a BLOB-based source collector to retrieve the URIs of all the BLOBs, eventually filtering them.
+Or you might have your documents in a BLOB storage, and use a BLOB-based source collector to retrieve the URIs of all the BLOBs, optionally filtering them.

 Once you get the ID of a document, you can use an `ITextRetriever` instance to retrieve each text from its source.
 Again, the retriever might be file-based (like `FileTextRetriever`), BLOB-based (like `BlobTextRetriever` for Azure BLOBs), etc.